liapatiso95-ctrl/character-sheet/feats.md

 **Knack Mastery.** You learn one Knack of your choice from those available to the  Ranger or Wanderer.
 If the Knack requires you to roll a Quarry Die or Exploit Die, you roll a d4 unless your Quarry Die or Exploit Die is higher.
 If the Knack forces a saving throw, the DC is equal to 8 + your proficiency bonus + your Strength, Dexterity or Wisdom modifier (your choice when you select this feat.

+### Survivor
+You gain the following benefits.

+**Ability Score Increase.** Increase your Constitution or Wisdom score by 1, to a maximum of 20.

+**Hypervigilance.** Whenever you roll Initiative, you can reroll the d20 if the number rolled is 9 or lower.
+You must use the new roll.

+**Steel Yourself.** When you fail a saving throw to avoid or end the Charmed or Frightened condition, you can take a Reaction to add a bonus to the roll, potentially causing it to succeed.
+The bonus is equal to your Proficiency Bonus.

+Once you take this Reaction, you can't do so again until you finish a Long Rest.
+If the roll still fails, you do not expend the use of this feature.

+\page
+{{pageNumber,auto}}

 ### Tactical Lieutenant

 You lead with precision and charisma, inspiring your allies to act decisively in battle.
 You gain the following benefits.

 **Ability Score Increase.** Increase your Charisma or Wisdom by 1, to a maximum of 20.

 **Entreat.** You gain proficiency in one of the following skills: Insight, Performance, or Persuasion.

 **Rallying Cry.** When you roll Initiative and don't have the Incapacitated condition, you can choose a number of creatures equal to your Proficiency Bonus that you can see within 30 feet of yourself.
 Those creatures gain Heroic Inspiration.
 Once you use this benefit, you can't do so again until you finish a Long Rest.
-\column

 ### Tactical Training
 You have studied greater combat strategies that allow you to perform Tactical Exploits.